igorkll/WinBox-Maker/README.md

 * in the "build" tab, you can configure the automatic build of your application along with winbox. for this, its source code must be located in the "winbox_resources/sources" folder (subfolders are allowed) please note that the build system is selected by switching tabs in the submenu
 * if you are using a windows image other than "enterprise" and "IoT Enterprise", then use the "force make "IoT Enterprise" " function. this will force windows to "IoT Enterprise" and the logon window will not be visible. otherwise, the logon window will be visible
 * If you are using the "force make "IoT Enterprise" " function, then you must also use the product key from the "IoT Enterprise" editorial office
+* if you are using the export of already installed windows via qemu, then you will need to manually go through all the steps of the installer before starting the installation, and then only wait until the virtual machine closes itself. when it closes by itself, you will receive a ready-made .img file with the windows system already installed
+* please note that the shutdown during installation on qemu is triggered BEFORE the event when the system is first turned on, which is set in winbox maker > settings > boot. that is, if you set the flag yourself that you need to turn off the computer when you first start the system, then the first time it turns off on qemu and the second time it turns off when you first start the system on a real machine. since these two events are completely independent

 ## menu description
 * base - select the base Windows image that will be used to create a custom Windows image